Administration blocks ‘urgent’ whistleblower disclosure

 Atkinson said he disagreed with that Justice Department view.
 The complaint “not only falls under DNI’s jurisdiction,” Atkinson wrote, “but relates to one of the most significant and important of DNI’s responsibilities to the American people.”

-The inspector general went on to say he requested authorization to at the very least disclose the “general subject matter” to the committee but had not been allowed to do so.
+The inspector general said he requested authorization to at the very least disclose the “general subject matter” to the committee but had not been allowed to do so.
 He said the information was “being kept” from Congress.
 These decisions, the inspector general said, are affecting his execution of his duties and responsibilities.

 Illinois Rep. Mike Quigley, a member of the panel, said Atkinson said that the complaint was “based on a series of events.”

-Note: This story has been corrected to show the Ukraine president’s surname is Zelenskiy, not Zelenskyy.